morlandi/sinewave/README.md

 ## Videos

-PyCon UK 2019: Real-time data acquisition, from Arduino to the web, using PubSub with Redis, Django and other friends
+**PyCon UK 2019**: Real-time data acquisition, from Arduino to the web, using PubSub with Redis, Django and other friends

 [![Real-time data acquisition, from Arduino to the web, using PubSub with Redis, Django and other friends](etc/slides/images/0_uk.png)](https://www.youtube.com/watch?v=V8VAQS7xais "Real-time data acquisition, from Arduino to the web, using PubSub with Redis, Django and other friends")

-PyCon Italia 2019: Internet delle cose con Redis e django-channels
+**PyCon Italia 2019**: Internet delle cose con Redis e django-channels

 [![Internet delle cose con Redis e django-channels](etc/slides/images/0.png)](https://www.youtube.com/watch?v=xxbxVHi_vfU "Internet delle cose con Redis e django-channels")